San Francisco to San Diego Road Trip: 10 Days in California

 You can also hire an RV or campervan through Outdoorsy if you want to save on accommodation costs or are planning a longer trip such as going all the way to Portland from San Francisco.

 No matter which direction you plan your coastal California road trip itinerary, you are sure to have an amazing time on this iconic route.
+Before leaving though, consider purchasing a travel insurance policy from Heymondo so you’re covered for any unforeseen events while travelling!

-Day 1-3: San Francisco
+Day 1 – San Francisco

-Begin your 10-day California itinerary in San Francisco, one of the most beautiful and iconic cities in the world.
+Begin your itinerary in San Francisco, one of the most beautiful and iconic cities in the world.
 Though you could easily spend weeks upon weeks in San Francisco and not get bored, we recommend spending a full three days in the city in order to get a good feel for its diverse neighbourhoods.

 Spend your first day in San Francisco on a free walking tour of the city in order to get your bearings.
 A great way to spend the rest of your day is exploring Chinatown and Little Italy while walking down Columbus Avenue to Fisherman’s Wharf and Pier 39.

-Your second day should be spent getting to know the city even better, so take the time to explore some of the less-touristy neighbourhoods away from the waterfront.
 Begin your day in the Mission District, which is traditionally home to San Francisco’s Latin American population and has now given way to the city’s hipsters.
 Excellent taquerías share the streets with third-wave coffee shops and craft breweries.
 The Mission District is also where some of San Francisco’s best street art is.

 From the Mission, you can explore the centre of San Francisco’s LGBTQ+ culture in the Castro neighbourhood.
 A vibrant borough with many cool cafes, restaurants, shops, and colourful streets, it is an excellent place to get lost or people-watch for a bit.